rajmalekar/helloworld/README.md

 # helloworld
-This is the public repository to learn basics of git
+This is the public repository to learn basics of git with one branch.